 Dosso Dossi (Giovanni di Niccolò de Luteri), ca.1490-1542

 John has the Ecce Agnus Dei-banner.
 Mary and Jesus look at him.
-The evangelist John holds a cup with an ascending serpent next to him: a reference to the process of kundalini awakening that made John into the Christ.
+The evangelist John holds a cup with an ascending serpent next to John the Baptist: a reference to the process of kundalini awakening that made John into the Christ.

 Livio Agresti (attr.), 16th century

-The Ecce Agnus Dei-banner spirals around John’s staff like a (kundalini-) serpent.
-The meaning of the 2 fingers he holds up, is: I have made the two energy currents into one (the kundalini process).
+The Ecce Agnus Dei-banner spirals around John’s staff like a (kundalini-) SERPENT (click here).
+The meaning of the 2 fingers is: I have completed the SACRED MARRIAGE (click here).

 Carlo Crivelli, 1476

-John holds a red staff, a reference to the kundalini energy.
+John holds a red STAFF (click here), a reference to the kundalini energy.
 He points at the banner: he is the Lamb of God.
-The cloth around his waist also refers to a process of kundalini awakening, with the loop symbolizing the pineal gland.
+Kundalini symbol the KNOT OF ISIS (click here), is tied around his waist; the loop symbolizing the pineal gland.
 The goldfinch is an attribute of Jesus in Christian art.

 Frans Floris, circa 1550